-Some of the most common firearm offenses are carrying weapons without a license; carrying a weapon in unauthorized locations such as schools; possessing a weapon such as a machine gun, silencer, or shot gun; pointing a gun at someone; or discharging a gun without legal justification.
-One of the most common cases is possession of firearms by a convicted felon.
+Some of the most common firearm offenses are carrying weapons without a license; carrying a weapon in unauthorized locations such as schools; possessing a weapon such as a machine gun, silencer, or shotgun; pointing a gun at someone; or discharging a gun without legal justification.
+One of the most common cases is the possession of firearms by a convicted felon.

 Atlanta has several popular public areas and private lands for hunting.
 One of the most popular Wildlife Management Areas near Atlanta is Pigeon Mountain in northwest Georgia.
 Dawson Forest in Blue Ridge is another area popular for deer hunting which also has some duck hunting as well.

 Game Wardens check for violations in many ways.
 They may wait at a person’s vehicle for their return.
 Game Wardens may set roadblocks near hunting areas and do license checks and vehicle searches in order to determine if there is a violation.
 Game Wardens may receive a tip from someone that they saw a hunter doing something illegal.
 They may follow a person to their home to catch them for violations of Georgia Hunting Laws.
-Game Wardens also stop hunters in the woods while they are in the middle of hunting and check their license.
-They can confiscate equipment used for game violation including the car, four wheelers, SUV, boat, or a gun.
+Game Wardens also stop hunters in the woods while they are in the middle of hunting and check their licenses.
+They can confiscate equipment used for game violations including the car, four-wheelers, SUV, boat, or gun.